Coreoz/create-plume-react-project/templates/admin/src/lib/plume-http/README.md

 HTTP Client
 ===========

+TODO explain step by step how to create an HTTP client tailored for the XYZ API.

 This library provides a generic HTTP client to simplify the HTTP exchanges with a REST and non-REST remote servers.

 This library focus mainly on HTTP calls that comply to a backend made with the